yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 managed to address all concerns expressed in the initial [requirements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}).
 I mentioned above that it goes without saying that our system must be as fast and scalable as Google.
-Thus, let's say there are two "concerns"&mdash;performance and scalability.
+Thus, let's say there are two "concerns"---performance and scalability.

 As a software architect, I must address them both.
 In other words, I have to prove that my solution is fast and scalable.
 Maybe it's not, but if I believe